 - 1. Neither the APA nor the Constitution necessarily requires discovery in an adjudication.
 Whether, and the extent to which, discovery is allowed is a matter for each agency to determine based on its statutes and policies.
-As a consequence, if an agency limits or does not permit discovery, it might wish to modify or omit portions of Rules 230 through 239.
-Parties should strive to conduct discovery expeditiously and cost effectively. - 2.
-FRCP 26(a) (Required Disclosures), 26(d) (Timing and Sequence), and 26(g) (Certification) provide the basic pattern for agency rules dealing with the matters in this rule.
+As a consequence, if an agency limits or does not permit discovery, it might wish to modify or omit portions of MARs 230 through 239.
+Parties should strive to conduct discovery expeditiously and in a cost-effective fashion. - 2.
+FRCP 26(a) (Required Disclosures), FRCP 26(d) (Timing and Sequence), and FRCP 26(g) (Certification) provide the basic pattern for agency rules dealing with the matters in this rule.
 See also FRCP 29 (Stipulations About Discovery Procedure). - 3.
-The Adjudicator can control abuse of discovery methods via Rules 237 (Protective Order Concerning Discovery) and 239 (Sanctions for Failure to Comply with Discovery Obligations).
+The Adjudicator can control abuse of discovery methods via MARs 237 (Protective Order Concerning Discovery) and 239 (Sanctions for Failure to Comply with

+Discovery Obligations).

 - 4. (to subsection (A)): An agency may wish to establish by rule when discovery begins and ends rather than leaving this determination to the Adjudicator. - 5. (to subsection (B)): An agency may wish to consider whether authority exists for other specific discovery methods and whether they should be specifically identified, e.g., entry upon land or other property, physical and mental examinations, etc. - 6. (to subsection (B)(3)): Records includes electronically stored information.
-See Rule 100(L) (definition of "record"). - 7. (to subsection (D)): An agency may wish to add language indicating that nonspecific objections to discovery are unresponsive.
+See MAR 100(K) (definition of "record"). - 7. (to subsection (D)): An agency may wish to add language indicating that nonspecific objections to discovery are unresponsive.

-Rule 231.
+MAR 231.
 Scope of Discovery